maemo-leste/maemo-leste.github.io/content/maemo-leste-update-october-2021.rst

   support.
 Alternative backend types are `ini` files and `gsettings`.
 * `battery-guard <https://github.com/maemo-leste/mce/pull/43>`_ module was added
 * `power-generic <https://github.com/maemo-leste/mce/pull/47>`_ module that
-  allows mce to operate in adsence of dsme.
+  allows mce to operate in absence of dsme.

 Additionally, mce now supports some more dbus interfaces for changing various